klerick/nestjs-json-api/libs/json-rpc/nestjs-json-rpc-sdk/README.md

 ```
 That's all:)

-You can use typescript type checking:
+You can use typescript for type checking:
 ```typescript
 import {
   RpcFactory,